What is Vertebral Body Tethering?

-Vertebral body tethering is used to treat adolescent idiopathic scoliosis (AIS).
-It is called VBT for short.
+Vertebral body tethering (VBT) is used to treat adolescent idiopathic scoliosis (AIS).
 This treatment changes the growth of the spine to correct scoliosis.
 It allows the spine to continue to grow during this treatment.

 During this surgery, a strong cord called a tether is attached to the spine.
 The cord causes the spine to straighten as a patient grows.
 This cord is flexible, so patients with vertebral body tethering can keep some flexibility in their spine.
 This is a major advantage of this procedure.